 Advancing the Global Fight Against Cancer

 Cancer causes 1 in 8 deaths worldwide and is rapidly becoming a global pandemic.
-If rates don’t change, the global cancer burden is expected to nearly double to 21.4 million cases and 13.5 million deaths by 2030.
+If rates don’t change, the global cancer burden is expected to increase to 21.7 million cases and 13 million deaths by 2030.

 Global Health News